 Understanding Customs, Duties, and Taxes

-When shipping internationally, customs, duties, and taxes can significantly impact your shipping costs.
-These fees differ depending on the destination and the value of the commodities.
-The regulatory body in charge of regulating the entry or departure of products from a country is called customs.
+• Customs: The regulatory body in charge of regulating the entry or departure of products from a country.
 They ensure all shipments comply with local laws, which includes collecting duties and taxes.

 Reducing Shipping Costs and Maximizing Efficiency